 Now you have a fully working and up-to-date branch -- you should be able to look at the branch page in Launchpad, view the source in codebrowse, and so on.

 If you have troubles pushing to a local code hosting instance with an error like below, the stale /var/tmp/launchpad_forking_service.sock might be the problem.
 Remove it and restart code hosting.

-$ bzr push lp://dev/~danilo/translated/trunk exec request failed on channel 0 bzr: ERROR: Connection closed: Unexpected end of message.
+$ bzr push lp://test/~danilo/translated/trunk exec request failed on channel 0 bzr: ERROR: Connection closed: Unexpected end of message.
 Please check connectivity and permissions, and report a bug if problems persist.

 If you are receiving connection refused to port 5022, in configs/development/launchpad-lazr.conf, under the [codehosting] heading, amend the line: